✨ An elegant async Python wrapper for Google Gemini web app

 [!NOTE]

-For the available regions limitation, it actually only requires your Google account's preferred language to be set to one of the three supported languages listed above.
+For region availability, your Google account's preferred language only needs to be set to one of the three supported languages listed above.
 You can change your language settings here.

-A response from Gemini sometimes contains multiple reply candidates with different generated contents.
+A response from Gemini sometimes contains multiple reply candidates with different generated content.
 You can check all candidates and choose one to continue the conversation.
-By default, the first candidate will be chosen.
+By default, the first candidate is chosen.

 async def main():